jg100/CommunityApp/_pages/Our_Team.md

 #### Joel Giannelli
 Articualted analysis and research in a way that made it useful to final design and communicated goals to investors.

+#### Niharika Rabadiya
+Collected data and did research to improve on the wireframes, to make a meaningful product.